Congratulations you have a new plant! But what sort of plant is it and how can you find out…?

 In contrast this sad example of a plant label describes the plant as ‘Foliage’ tells you nothing about what type of plant it is (and no it’s not on the back either!)

-Despite popular belief not all plants have the same care requirements and since this came attached to a Calathea (one of the fussier house plants out there) this was spectacularly unhelpful label.
+Not all plants have the same care requirements and since this came attached to a Calathea (one of the fussier house plants out there) this was spectacularly unhelpful label.

 Sadly, this is all too common, I can’t tell you how many plants I have bought simply labelled ‘bathroom plant’ or succulent’!